Abstracts, Philosophy of Physics

 perspective.
 In more detail, I will look at: (1) the argument from transmission

-of science, (3) the tenability of the structure vs. nature distinction, (4) a
+increased mathematisation of science, (3) the tenability of the structure vs.

-particular version of the non-isomorphic models problem, (5) the relationship
+nature distinction, (4) a particular version of the non-isomorphic models

-between the foundations of science and the foundations of mathematics and (6) a
+problem, (5) the relationship between the foundations of science and the

-round-up of the main challenges.
-By discussing these issues, I hope that a
+discussing these issues, I hope that a clearer picture will emerge of the

-clearer picture will emerge of the merits, desiderata and limits of epistemic
+merits, desiderata and limits of epistemic structural realism.

 16 November: Professor Samir Okasha

-Where Rational Choice and
+Where Rational Choice and Evolution

-has two parts.
-Firstly, I examine the phenomenon of risk-averse behaviour, a
+Abstract: Abstract: The paper has two parts.
+Firstly, I examine the

-long standing puzzle for the theory of rational
+phenomenon of risk-averse behaviour, a long standing puzzle for the theory of

-considering it from the viewpoint of evolutionary, rather than rational
+by considering it from the viewpoint of evolutionary, rather than rational

 choice, theory.
 Secondly, I examine Brian Skyrms' recent ideas on the general

 relationship between evolution and rational choice.
-Skyrms argues
+Skyrms argues that in

-strategies that are ruled out by considerations of rational self-interest
+that are ruled out by considerations of rational self-interest

 may nonetheless be favoured by natural selection.
 I show that the phenomenon of